-Q: Is it safe to fall asleep following concussion?
+Q: Is it safe for someone to fall asleep if they have signs of concussion?

 A: It is a myth that it is dangerous to fall asleep following a concussion.
 It was once believed that falling asleep after becoming concussed could result in slipping into a coma, but this idea has been discredited by medical research.
 In fact, getting plenty of rest is of principal importance in recovering from concussion and allowing the trauma to the brain to heal.
 Consulting a doctor, followed by sleeping and/or resting is the best course of action for anyone affected by concussion, unless the doctor has advised that the concussed person needs to undergo further treatment related to the TBI.

 Q: Is it possible to tell whether a person has a mild or a severe concussion?